remytuyeras/HaploDynamics/README.md

 A typical output for the previous script should look as follows.
 ![](/img/simulation_LD_0.png)

-The following script shows that you can control linkage disequilibrium quite easily by using sequences of small LD-blocks.
-You can display the graph relating _distance between pairs of SNPS_ to _average correlation scores_ by using the last output of the function ```LD_corr_matrix()```.
+The following script shows how you can control linkage disequilibrium by using LD-blocks of varying legnths.
+You can display the graph relating distances between pairs of SNPS to average correlation scores by using the last output of the function ```LD_corr_matrix()```.

 ```python
 import matplotlib.pyplot as plt